MEd in Social Studies

 International $2,581.23 CAD $18,068.61 CAD

 Graduate tuition is assessed as an annual program fee, which is divided into three equal installments due at the beginning of academic terms starting in September, January and May.
+Students in this program will pay a minimum of 7 installments.

 Student Fees